chevereto/v4-docs/application/installing/upgrading.md

 ## Steps

-The upgrade process is more precisely an importing process on top of a clean installation.
+The upgrade process is more an importing process on top of a clean installation.
 It works by importing your existing Chevereto V3 installation.

 `🚧 Work in progress`